botpress/solutions/custom solutions/Translate on the fly/Readme.md

 2. Add the file `translate-user-messages.js` as a `before_incoming_middleware` hook
 3. Add the file `translate-bot-messages.js` as a `before_outgoing_middleware` hook
 4. Register with your preferred machine translation service:
 5. Add your translation service endpoint and API token to your bot's `bot.config.json` file.
-Follow the instructions for your preferred translation API above.
+Follow the instructions for your preferred translation API above and use the provided `bot.config.json` as an example.
 6. Change the code to call your preferred translation service:
 * In `translate-user-messages.js`, change lines 121 and 132